 Roanoke College Honors Alumni Medalists

-Roanoke College, the country's second oldest Lutheran-related college, is an independent, co-educational, four-year liberal arts college in Salem, Virginia, combines firsthand learning with valuable personal connections in a classic, undergraduate setting.
-Roanoke prepares students for their futures through its commitment to providing a true classic college experience.
-Roanoke is one of just 280 colleges nationwide with a chapter of Phi Beta Kappa, the nation's oldest and most prestigious honor society.
+Roanoke College, the country's second oldest Lutheran-related college, is an independent, co-educational, four-year liberal arts college.
+Roanoke is one of just 276 colleges nationwide with a chapter of Phi Beta Kappa, the nation's oldest and most prestigious honor society.
 The Princeton Review names Roanoke as one of the "best in the Southeast."
 Roanoke's 1,900 students represent 41 states across the U.S. and 25 foreign countries.

 For further information, please call the Public Relations Office, (540) 375-2282.